Author

 Share

-When we purchase food or other products, we often come across terms like “best before,” “use by,” or “expiry date.”
-These labels provide essential information about the shelf life of a product, guiding us on how long it can be safely consumed or used.
+When purchasing food, pharmaceuticals, or consumer products, we often encounter terms such as “best before,” “use by,” or “expiry date.”
+These labels provide essential information about a product’s shelf life, indicating how long it can be safely consumed, stored, or used while maintaining its intended quality.

 Understanding shelf life is crucial for maintaining product quality and ensuring health and safety.
+In manufacturing industries, shelf life also plays a critical role in inventory management, regulatory compliance, and traceability, making accurate labeling and coding essential throughout the supply chain.
 In this article, we will delve into the concept of shelf life, how it is determined, what happens after it passes, and the factors that can affect it.

 What Is Shelf Life?

-Shelf life is when a product can be stored and remains safe for consumption or use.
+Shelf life refers to the period during which a product can be stored while remaining safe for consumption or use.
 It is the time frame in which the product retains its desired quality, flavor, texture, and effectiveness.
-Essentially, it indicates the maximum time a product can be expected to perform as intended.
+Essentially, it represents the maximum duration a product is expected to maintain its intended quality, safety, and performance under specified storage conditions.

 The shelf life of a product is determined through scientific testing and analysis.
 It involves evaluating factors like microbiological, chemical, and physical changes that may occur over time.
 The following steps are typically followed to determine a product’s shelf life: